Bounding the resources for thermalizing many-body localized systems: Results

 We are finally in a position to define our central measure of robustness to thermalization.
-Let $\mathfrak{E}_n$ denote the set of quantum channels~\footnote{A quantum channel is a completely-positive trace preserving map which acts over the quantum states of a system~\cite{nielsen_quantum_2010}.} on $RB$ that can be generated via the above collision process for a bath of size $n$. \cs{Each channel in this set is realized through a different choice of unitary operations $\{ U_{RB}^{(k)} \}$, collisions rates $\{ \tau_k^{-1} \}$, and final time $t$.} Given the region initial state $\omega_R $, its Hamiltonian $ H_R $, and the bath Hamiltonian $ H_B $ defined as in Eq.~\eqref{eq:H_B_copiesofregion}, we define $n_\epsilon$ as the minimum integer $n$ such that there exists an element in $\mathfrak{E}_n$ that $\epsilon$-thermalizes $R$,
+Let $\mathfrak{E}_{n}$ denote the set of quantum channels (i.e., completely-positive trace preserving maps acting over the quantum states of a system~\cite{nielsen_quantum_2010}) on $RB$ that can be generated via the above collision process for a bath of size $n-1$.
+Each channel in this set is realized through a different choice of unitary operations $\{ U_{RB}^{(k)} \}$, collisions rates $\{ r_k^{-1} \}$, and final time $t$.
+Given the region initial state $\omega_R $, its Hamiltonian $ H_R $, and the bath Hamiltonian $ H_B $ defined as in Eq.~\eqref{eq:H_B_copiesofregion}, we define $n_\epsilon $ as the minimum integer such that there exists an element in $\mathfrak{E}_{n_\epsilon+1}$ that $\epsilon$-thermalizes $R$,

-The integer $n_\epsilon$ quantifies the smallest size of a thermal environment required to thermalize region $R$ under stochastic collisions, and hence provides a natural measure to quantify robustness of an MBL system against thermalization.
+The integer $n_\epsilon$ then quantifies the smallest size of a thermal environment required to thermalize region $R$ under stochastic collisions, and hence provides a natural measure to quantify robustness of an MBL system against thermalization.